-Layla mohammed, MD, FAAP secretary
+Layla mohammed, MD, FAAP member at large

 Dr Mohammed has been a faculty member at Michigan Medicine since 2001.
 She works at Ypsilanti, in Washtenaw County, Michigan.